Aggressive Washington, D.C. Dangerous Drug Injury Lawyers

 When you take a prescription or over-the-counter medication, you put your life in the hands of the manufacturer of that drug.
 Unfortunately, thousands of people die or suffer serious injury every year from drugs that are unsafe.
 Many such drugs have been inadequately tested or provide insufficient warnings of risks and side effects on labels and in direct-to-consumer advertising.

 At Paulson & Nace, PLLC, drug liability cases are our forte.
-With more than 30 years of experience in this complex and difficult area of the law, senior partner Barry Nace is one of the acknowledged pioneers in the field.
-His dedication to protect the victims of Washington, D.C., and West Virginia has driven all of us to focus on drug liability as well.
+Late partner Barry Nace was one of the acknowledged pioneers in the field.
+His dedication to protect the victims of Washington, D.C. drove all of us to focus on drug liability as well.
 We have the experience, the skills and the resources you want on your side when you have been injured by a dangerous or defective drug.

 There are drugs on the market that are well-known for their potentially dangerous, even deadly, side effects.
 These include commonly prescribed:

 - Antidepressants.
-Selective serotonin reuptake inhibitors (SSRIs), or antidepressants, have been linked to birth defects and suicidal thoughts.
-Prozac, Zoloft and Paxil have all been recognized for this danger, and for side effects including insomnia, loss of libido and fatigue.
+Selective serotonin reuptake inhibitors (SSRIs), or antidepressants, have been linked to birth defects and suicidal thoughts, and could potentially be linked to the development of autism.
+Prozac, Paxil, and Zoloft have all been recognized for this danger, and for side effects including insomnia, loss of libido and fatigue.